 Another issue is the question of compensation for work performed by a retired faculty member under a sponsored project.
 The University is required by law to place certain restrictions on retired faculty receiving compensation.
 It is important that faculty be aware of these restrictions and follow the applicable policies.

 A final general issue is that retired faculty when serving in a non-compensated mode, assume certain legal responsibilities.
 Under certain circumstances, they may act as an "agent" of the University.
 This is a serious role, and thus they must conduct themselves in accordance with the ethical and legal responsibilities identified in Penn State's policies and assumed by those who are employees, even though they themselves are not employees.

-Retired faculty who serve as University investigators on a project on a non-compensated basis must sign appropriate agreements and certifications to ensure compliance with federal regulations (e.g., an intellectual property agreement) and University policy, including a written agreement between the cognizant University official (Dean, Director, etc.) and the retired faculty member governing liability, use of University facilities, intellectual property ownership, and legal acceptance of administrative/contractual responsibilities.
+Retired faculty who serve as University investigators on a project on a non-compensated basis must sign appropriate agreements and certifications to ensure compliance with federal regulations (e.g., an intellectual property agreement) and University policy, including a written Retired Faculty Memorandum of Understanding between the cognizant University official (Dean, Director, etc.) and the retired faculty member governing liability, use of University facilities, intellectual property ownership, and legal acceptance of administrative/contractual responsibilities.
 These agreements and certifications must be submitted to OSP prior to the submission of proposals or acceptance of awards involving the participation of retired faculty.

 Policy HR45, Post-Retirement Appointments, states the conditions under which a retired faculty who is a PI on an active grant or contract at the time of retirement can continue working as a rehire.
 These policies apply to faculty wishing to continue on sponsored projects as University employees.